-This section presents the results of a seemingly unrelated bivariate probit model that jointly models the uptake of private health insurance and the probability of at least one night's stay in a hospital.
-The findings for 1996 and 2006, reported in Table 5, include the z-statistics and the marginal effects (ME), that is, the change in the absolute probability of having private health insurance or being admitted to hospital.
-The first four columns of the estimates are the results for 1996; the last four columns report results for 2006.
-The barely significant and insignificant coefficients on the insurance dummy in the hospitalisation equations show that when observables are taken into account adequately, limited evidence emerges of moral hazard in 1996 and none in 2006.
-Furthermore, as observed in the raw differences in prevalence of conditions across the insured and uninsured, there is no evidence of adverse selection.
-There is evidence, however, in 2006 that diabetics are significantly less likely to hold insurance, perhaps because insurers offer unfavourable contracts or even refuse coverage.
+This section presents the results of a seemingly unrelated bivariate probit model that jointly models the uptake of private health insurance and the probability of at least one night stay in a hospital.
+The findings for 1996 and 2006 are reported in Table 5.
+Table 5 gives the z-statistics and the marginal effects (ME) i.e. the change in the absolute probability of having private health insurance or being admitted to hospital.
+The first four columns of the estimates are the results for 1996 while the last four columns are for the 2006 data.
+The barely significant and insignificant coefficients on the insurance dummy in the hospitalisation equations show that when observables are adequately taken into account, there is limited evidence of moral hazard in 1996 and none in 2006.
+Further, as observed in the raw differences in prevalence of conditions across the insured and uninsured, there is no evidence of adverse selection.
+There is however evidence in 2006 that diabetics are significantly less likely to hold insurance, perhaps because insurers offer unfavourable contracts or even refuse insurance.

-The Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) were used to select the best model.
-We tested three model specifications: without exclusions of the health condition variables in Equations 1 and 2; with exclusion in Equation 1 only; and with exclusions in Equations 1 and 2.
-Based on the lowest AIC and BIC, the present study chose the bivariate probit model without the exclusion.
+The Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) are used to select the best model.
+We tested three specifications of the model: without exclusions of the health condition variables in equation 1 and 2; with exclusion in equation 1 only and with exclusions in equation 1 and 2.
+Based on the lowest AIC and BIC, this study chooses the bivariate probit model without the exclusion.
 Table 6 shows the AIC and BIC results with (minus health and lifestyle variables) and without exclusion restrictions.
-Although Maddala (1983) argued that the parameters of the second equation are not identified if there were no exclusion restrictions on the exogenous regressors, Wilde (2000) proved that the classic identification problem actually does not exist.
-Problems will occur only if too small variations exist in the data.
-Given this evidence, the analysis used the bivariate probit model without any exclusion restrictions.
+Even though Maddala (1983) argued that the parameters of the second equation are not identified if there were no exclusion restrictions on the exogenous regressors, Wilde (2000) proved that the classic identification problem actually does not exist.
+Problem will occur if only there is too small variation in the data.
+Given this evidence, the analysis uses the bivariate probit model without any exclusion restrictions.